bevyengine/bevy/ROADMAP.md

     * Skeletal animation
     * Macro to produce vertex buffer attributes (and maybe descriptors) from structs
     * Add runtime type safety to uniform bindings (and maybe compile time)
-    * Inject layout set/bindings into shader source so they don't need to be defined in-shader
+    * Inject layout set/bindings into shader source so they don't need to be defined in-shader.
+Specify set / binding indices in resource providers?
 * Error Handling
     * Custom error type?
     * Remove as many panics / unwraps as possible